haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/css-topics/css-themes.md

 <h2 id="fedg_css-in-themes_xml">引入CSS</h2>

-<p>In the Magento application, the recommended way to include stylesheets is to specify them in {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %} files.
+<p>In the Magento application, the recommended way to include stylesheets is to specify them in {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %} files.

 <p>Usually, the stylesheets you include should be available for all store pages.
 To achieve this, include your CSS in <code>default_head_blocks.xml</code> of the <code>Magento_Theme</code> module, which defines the default <code>&lt;head&gt;</code> page section for all Magento pages.
 The recommended way to do this is adding an <a href="{{ page.baseurl }}/frontend-dev-guide/layouts/layout-extend.html" target="_blank">extending</a> <code>default_head_blocks.xml</code> in your theme, and including the required stylesheets in this file. </p>